SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLLogCollector.md

 ### HTTP request timeouts

-**Issue**: In case of a large database cluster (usually Elasticsearch), SLLogCollector takes a long time to cycle through every combination of IP/Request/Endpoint.
+**Issue**: In case of a large database cluster (usually OpenSearch or Elasticsearch), SLLogCollector takes a long time to cycle through every combination of IP/Request/Endpoint.
 Each of these can take up to 5 minutes.

 **Symptoms**: After you have waited 5 minutes, the SLLogCollector logging shows warnings containing URLs.

-**Workaround**: Temporarily set the problematic database cluster to active="false" in DB.xml, without restarting the DMA.
-Alternatively, you can also remove the corresponding httpCollector from `C:\skyline dataminer\tools\SLLogCollector\LogConfigs\default.xml`.
+**Workaround**: Remove the corresponding HTTP collector from the SLLogCollector default config:

+1. Open the file `C:\Skyline DataMiner\Tools\SLLogCollector\LogConfigs\default.xml` in a code editor (e.g. Notepad++).

+1. Search for the `<Http name="ElasticApi">` tag.

+1. Remove the content starting from that tag up to and including the closing `<\Http>` tag.

+1. Save the file and restart SLLogCollector.

 <!-- **Solution**: TBD - task 241544 -->